 The August 6, 1973 issue of Box Office Magazine reported that it began filming on that day (a Monday).
-Bruce died on July 20, he had a major funeral in H.K. on July 25 where stuntmen acted as security guards, and his corpse was transported to Seattle in time for the final funeral on July 30.
-Vincent had no problem moving on quickly, neither did most of the core members in Bruce’s stunt team: Peter Chan, Billy Chan and Lam Ching-Ying.
+Bruce died on July 20, had a major funeral in H.K. on July 25 where stuntmen acted as security guards, and his corpse was transported to Seattle in time for the final funeral on July 30.
+Not only did Vincent have no problem moving on quickly but neither did most of the core members in Bruce’s stunt team: Peter Chan, Billy Chan and Lam Ching-Ying.
 Yuen Wah, Bruce’s only stunt double, didn’t appear in The Dynamite Brothers.
 Perhaps he was too offended.
 The star, Alan Tang Kwon-Wing, is a gangster whose father was also a gangster.
 One of Alan’s mentors is Lau Wing-Kui, who formed the Tung Lok Triad in the 1940s.
 Their power was enabled by a corrupt police inspector named Lui Lok whose boss was Lau’s uncle: Lau Fook.
 Alan’s nickname was Prince of the Underworld.
-Actor Eric Tsang had Triad privilege because his father collected money for Lui Lok.
-After Lui retired in 1973, Eric’s father had fled to Taiwan.
+Actor Eric Tsang had Triad privilege because his father, Tsang Kai-Wing, collected money for Lui Lok.
+Kai-Wing served in the H.K. police force from 1940 to 1972.
+After Lui retired in 1973, Kai-Wing had fled to Taiwan.

 Any other storyteller would have just had that info stated in the later chapter, especially since Bruce didn’t work with stuntmen when he was a kid.
 However, Clouse immediately follows the Chapter One inclusion by stating that one of the rumours about Bruce’s death is that he was killed by the Triads for an “obscure and ill-defined” reason.
 He then follows this up by mentioning that a person who is inducted into the Triads is sworn a blood oath where death will befall them if they break their word.
 In Chapter Thirteen, Clouse mentions that Bruce’s stuntmen were loyal to him and protective of him.
 He would even give some of them loans.
 It’s especially indicative of Clouse’s intention that he never addresses the Triad killing in Chapter Eighteen, which is titled Who Killed Him?, but he carefully lets you know that he’s aware of the situation.
 He goes out of his way to use bold font to drop a hint as he typed: “Is it possible that Bruce was murdered, as so many claimed at the time and still believe?
 The answer, based on everything which can be learned to date, is yes.”